mspielberg/factorio-railloader/README.md

 ## Known Issues

-* Loader configuration is not preserved when blueprinted.
-* Loader circuit connections are not recreated when building from a blueprint.
 * Loader ghosts can be placed in locations they cannot be built, either by blueprint or by shift-clicking.
 Robots will make repeated trips attempting to build the loader until they are successful or the ghost is removed.
 This